Search the guide

-All credit-bearing exams (e.g. AP, IB, GCE A-Level) and transfer course work submitted by first year and transfer students prior to their arrival to Berkeley are reviewed by the campus' Central Evaluation Unit as part of the initial transfer credit review.
-This initial transfer credit review is generally completed by mid-October.
+All credit-bearing exams (e.g. AP, IB, GCE A-Level) and transfer course work submitted by first year and transfer students prior to their arrival to Berkeley are reviewed by the campus’ Central Evaluation Unit as part of the initial transfer credit review.
+This initial transfer credit review is generally completed by the end of your first semester.
 At that time, all transfer work eligible for unit credit towards the Berkeley degree should be posted to the Transfer Credit Report, available in CalCentral My Academics.
 Students with transfer course work from a non-California community college should allow for a few more weeks for the College to review for satisfaction of degree requirements.

 After the initial transfer credit review is complete, please direct any questions or concerns about missing transfer work for unit credit and/or the Entry Level Writing, American History and Institutions, and American Cultures requirements to the Central Evaluation Unit by opening a case with Cal Student Central.